armanriazi/armanriazi-reactjs-couchdb-cloud-api/README.md

 > I wanted to start work on reactjs I think it has main components including grid, list, search, and connected to db.

 > I have been satisfied with the mix of couchdb and reactjs!
-Why not! both of them are good choices for frontend and database with o/i json.
+Why not! both of them are good choices for frontend and database with o/i JSON.

 ---